 A caesarean will also impact your ability to breastfeed and bond with your baby.

 Seema went into labour spontaneously and had a normal delivery.
 She was thrilled to have her baby in her arms and begin breastfeeding immediately.

-“We like telling our patients about this” says Dr. Sinha.
+“We like telling our patients about this” says Dr. Priti.
 “Seema’s story is a good reminder that women shouldn’t choose caesareans because they’ve had miscarriages in the past.”

 Medically Reviewed by Dr. Priti Arora Dhamija

 MBBS, Maulana Azad Medical College, Delhi (1999); M.D, Lady Hardinge Medical College (2004); DNB Obstetrics & Gynecology (2004); Diploma in Pelvic Endoscopy, Kiel, Germany (2014)